8 Things to Know About VA Loan Assumptions

 3) Non-military buyers can assume, too.

-It's a common misconception that only military buyers can assume a VA loan.
+It's a common misconception that only military buyers can assume a VA home loan.
 But the truth is that you could compete with civilian buyers hoping to save some cash with a low interest rate.

 4) The military home seller will ask you to substitute your VA loan entitlement.

-The seller and buyers’ VA loan entitlement availability is a significant consideration for a couple of reasons.
+The seller and buyer VA loan entitlement availability is a significant consideration for a couple of reasons.
 After the sale, home sellers want to be free and clear of the property, including their VA loan entitlement, so that they can use it again in the future.
 If they don’t, they’re on the hook for the loan if you default, so it's in their best interest to have a signed Release of Liability and Substitution of Entitlement.

 This leads us to an important question.
 Do you have enough available VA loan entitlement available for the purchase?
-If you own other properties, you’ll have to dig into your VA accounts and make sure you’re an assumption candidate. portrait stressed sad young woman outdoors.
-City urban life style stress
+If you own other properties, you’ll have to dig into your VA accounts and make sure you’re an assumption candidate.

 Photo from Shutterstock